AlexBiobelemo/Project-Eve/docs/developer_guide.md

 # Eve Analytics Developer Guide

-This guide is for developers extending or contributing to **Eve Analytics**, a zero-cost data analytics platform optimized for 4GB RAM systems.
+This guide is for developers extending or contributing to **Eve Analytics**, a zero-cost data analytics platform.
 It covers code structure, key functions, optimizations, and contribution guidelines.
-Built solo in 10 days on a 4GB RAM HP Probook 6560b with no budget and power outages, the project emphasizes lightweight, maintainable code.
+Built solo in 10 days on no budget and power outages, the project emphasizes lightweight, maintainable code.

 For user-focused instructions, see `docs/user_guide.md`.
 For function references, see `docs/api_reference.md`.